 As a risk management strategy, an independent peer review of the model in its entirety and the technical documentation is being commissioned to obtain independent and comprehensive understanding of the model and of each underlying component.
 This model will be developed for CCRIF by a company referred to herein as "the Developer" and CCRIF intends to have all modules of the model, documentation and other deliverables from the Developer separately peer reviewed by technical experts.
-This TOR refers specifically to the peer review of the Financial module of the EQ and TC SPHERA models, including but not limited to:
+This TOR refers specifically to the peer review of the EQ hazard and vulnerability modules and of the EQ country risk profiles.